ziglang/zig/README.md

    provide a tag or sha1).
  * Include documentation generator.
  * Shebang line OK so language can be used for "scripting" as well.
+ * Have the compiler run continuously, watching the file system for source changes and automatically perform multithreaded compilation to build projects quickly.
+ * Hot code swapping.
+When integrated with the previous feature, you could press "save" in your editor and see the change immediately in your running software.

 ### Current Status